Specialties

 - Understand the basic screening tests used to investigate a bleeding disorder (CR3)

-- Summarise how certain bleeding disorders are inherited, or are acquired (CR3)
+- Learn about some bleeding disorders which are inherited and acquired (CR3)

 - Be aware of the therapeutic approaches used to manage bleeding disorders (CR3)